davidobrien1/fda-project/README.md

 This git repository contains files for the project in the module Fundamentals for Data Analysis.

+The Jupyter Notebook for this project is named "boxplots.ipynb".
+If you are opening the file in Jupyter, click on the Kernel menu and select "Restart and Run all".

 # Project Plan Check List